Admissions

 • Contact the Croydon SEND team on 020 8686 4433

-• If you are from another borough, contact your local SEN team, who will make the referral to Croydon.
+• If you are from another borough, please contact your local SEN team, who will make the referral directly to Croydon SEND team.